Missing vs. Unused Knowledge Hypothesis for Language Model Bottlenecks in Patent Understanding: Related Literature

-\textbf{Organizing internal and external knowledge}: A core challenge in LLM reasoning is how to activate the vast latent knowledge embedded in the model’s billions of parameters.
+\textbf{Organizing internal and external knowledge}: A core challenge in LLM understanding is how to activate the vast latent knowledge embedded in the model’s billions of parameters.
 Modern LLMs are trained on enormous corpora and ostensibly “know” a great deal, but this knowledge is stored in a highly compressed, distributed form not always accessible on demand \citep{borgeaud2022improving, hoang2024simple, hoang2023compressed, jaiswal2023compressing, pan2025understanding}.
 Indeed, there is a tension: an LLM may contain the facts needed for a task but still fail to recall them or apply them correctly when prompted.
-CoT prompting was one attempt to probe this internal knowledge by encouraging stepwise recall; however, CoT alone cannot guarantee retrieval of all relevant details.
-The model might skillfully reason with the information it does recall, yet still hallucinate a critical missing fact or overlook a subtle piece of world knowledge.
+The model might skillfully "reason" with the information it does recall, yet still hallucinate a critical missing fact or overlook a subtle piece of world knowledge.
 This limitation is evident in tasks requiring niche or up-to-date information: the needed knowledge might exist somewhere in the model’s parameters, but eliciting it reliably through prompts is non-trivial \citep{schulhoff2024prompt, gopnik2012causal}.
 To address these issues, researchers have proposed retrieval-augmented generation (RAG) techniques, which marry LLMs with external knowledge sources.
 Rather than relying solely on the model’s compressed memory, a retrieval module fetches relevant documents (e.g., from Wikipedia or scientific literature) to provide the model with explicit evidence \citep{prince2024opportunities}.
 Lewis et al. \citep{lewis2020retrieval} demonstrated the promise of this approach by generating more specific, diverse and factual language than a state-of-the-art parametric-only seq2seq baseline in NLP tasks.
 Borgeaud et al. \citep{borgeaud2022improving} introduced the RETRO (Retrieval-Enhanced Transformer) model.
 A RETRO model of only 7 billion parameters matched the performance of a 178B parameter model without retrieval.
-He et al. \citep{he2022rethinking} showed that an LLM with a retrieval step produces more faithful, grounded reasoning – their “rethinking with retrieval” method led to answers that stayed consistent with retrieved evidence, improving transparency and correctness.
+He et al. \citep{he2022rethinking} showed that an LLM with a retrieval step produces more faithful, grounded understanding – their “rethinking with retrieval” method led to answers that stayed consistent with retrieved evidence, improving transparency and correctness.
 In general, augmenting LLMs with retrieval has been found to boost factual accuracy, reduce hallucinations, and expand the range of answerable queries.
-This is likely because LLMs gain new information during retrieval.
 LLMs compress information, and so lose rare information in the ``tail'' of the distribution, leading to phenomena like model collapse when trained on recursively generated data~\citep{shumailov2024ai}.
-By searching through uncompressed information with RAG, LLMs also access critical and potentially rare information for making detailed decisions about complex concept similarity and difference.
+By searching through uncompressed information with RAG, LLMs also access critical and potentially rare information for making detailed decisions about complex concept similarities and differences.